Last Modified: July 20, 2014

-No doubt, the single, most often used reference (past the point of triteness) is the number of DX stations said antenna installation garnered.
+No doubt, the single, most used reference (past the point of triteness) is the number of DX stations said antenna installation garnered.
 How or why this practice got started is an unsolvable mystery.
 As condescending as it may sound, amateurs who use their DX contacts as a reference, typically have the poorest of installations, and the worst of operating skills.
-If your intent is to be a LID (very poor operator), then visit this web page.

-Just for the record, the number of DX stations worked has no correlation to any antenna parameter, and here is why.
-Under the right band conditions (good propagation and low background noise level), it is possible to make on-air contacts, even DX ones, with as little a one milliwatt (1/1,000) of Effective Radiated Power (ERP).
+Why the number of DX stations worked has no correlation to any antenna parameter is simply this: Under the right band conditions (good propagation and low background noise level), it is possible to make on-air contacts, even DX ones, with as little a one milliwatt (1/1,000) of Effective Radiated Power (ERP).
 It shouldn't come as a surprise then, that on-air contacts can be made with 500 milliwatts (1/2 watt) of ERP.
 In fact, this is about the ERP of an average spirally-wound and/or short, stubby HF mobile antenna on 80 meters (with 100 watts input).

 Compare this with a decent quality screwdriver antenna, properly, and solidly, mounted where the ERP is about 5 watts on 80 meters.
 The difference is a little more than one S unit (assuming you have an accurate S meter).
 Therefore, some argue that a lowly hamstick or short, stubby screwdriver is an adequate HF mobile antenna.
 But is it?
 Well, that depends on too many (usually overlooked) factors.